izidormaklary/izidormaklary/README.md

 I am a junior full-stack developer.
 Interested in both front/back-end ☯️.

-Enthusiastic about the serverless world, devops and javascript. 🌝🌚
+Enthusiastic about the open-source community, serverless world, devops and javascript. 🌝🌚

 ---